Pinimo/lily-fonts/README.md

 process.

 This is where `install-lily-fonts` comes in: it maintains a local font repository with a catalog of installed fonts and versions.
-From this it can detect additions and pdates on the server, download and extract the archives and manage the links in the LilyPond installation.
+From this it can watch for additions and updates on the server, download the fonts in the detected font directory and manage the links in the LilyPond installation.

 **Note:** So far this program only works on Linux and Mac OS because Python seems not able to create symbolic links on Windows.
 Any help regarding this issue is greatly